RickytheGuy/Append2Zarr/README.md

 ### Create your EC2 Role
 1. Go to the IAM service page, and click on "Roles" in the navigation pane.
 2. Click the "Create role" button.
 3. Under "Trusted entity type", select "AWS Service".
 Under "Use case", select "EC2".
-CLick "Next"
+Click "Next"
-4. Search and select "AmazonS3FullAccess" and "AmazonEC2FullAccess".
-CLick "Next"
+4. Search and select "AmazonS3FullAccess", "AmazonEC2FullAccess", and "CloudWatchLogsFullAccess".
+Click "Next"
 5. Give your role a name.
 Click "Create role"

 ### Create your Lambda Role
 1. Go to the IAM service page, and click on "Roles" in the navigation pane.
 2. Click the "Create role" button.
 3. Under "Trusted entity type", select "AWS Service".
 Under "Use case", select "Lambda".
-CLick "Next"
+Click "Next"
 4. Search and select "AmazonS3FullAccess" and "AmazonEC2FullAccess".
-CLick "Next"
+Click "Next"
 5. Give your role a name.
 Click "Create role"

+### Setup CloudWatch
+1. Go to the AWS Cloudwatch service page and select "Log groups" in the navigation pane.
+Click "Create log group" in the top right corner
+2. Edit your group settings as you desire and click "Create"
+3. With your new log group, click the "Create log stream" button.
+Give it a name.
+You may make multiple log streams for each EC2 instance.
+You will need to group name and stream name when filling the .profile files for each instance.

 ### Launch the computation instance
 1. On the "Launch an instance" page, select Ubuntu as the OS in "Application and OS Images (Amazon Machine Image)".